Key dates

 Financial support

+For all prospective trainees we cover the PCLL course in Hong Kong.
 We’ll pay your course fees in full and provide you with a maintenance grant to cover living costs while you study.

 Life as a prospective trainee

-Freshfields’ prospective trainees are treated as part of the firm from the day they accept their offer.
-The Hong Kong graduate recruitment team will keep in touch before you re-join as a trainee.
-You’ll also be invited to a variety of social events, including our Christmas party and Spring Dinner.
+We want our prospective trainees to feel part of the firm from the day they accept our offer.
+The Hong Kong Graduate Recruitment Team will continue to stay in touch prior to your re-joining as a trainee, and you are invited to a variety of social events, such as our annual Christmas Party and Spring Dinner.
+We also offer language classes and ad-hoc learning opportunities.

 The online application